Table of Contents

 The Phoenix Seminary Mentoring Program is all about relationships!
 During your first semester of classes, you will choose a spiritually mature Christian mentor to provide accountability and encouragement for goals you will develop in a Personal Development Plan (PDP).
 Your mentoring relationship will provide accountability to live out what you are learning in the classroom for a specific duration:

 MDiv—Until completion of 60 credit hours and the passing of the 60-Hour Faculty Review.

 MABL—Until completion of 42 credit hours and the passing of the 30-Hour Faculty Review.

-Contact Tiina Mitchell (email@example.com or 602.850.8000 x173) in the Mentoring Department for complete mentoring requirements when you register for your first semester of classes.
+Contact Tiina Mitchell (firstname.lastname@example.org or 602.429.4918) in the Mentoring Department for complete mentoring requirements when you register for your first semester of classes.

 Course Syllabi and Course Handouts

-Syllabi for most of the upcoming semester’s classes will be posted to http://ps.mrooms.net as they become available.
-If you are not able to log in using the instructions posted there, contact Josh Anderson (firstname.lastname@example.org or 602.850.8000 x114) for assistance.
+Syllabi for the upcoming semester’s classes will be posted to http://ps.mrooms.net as they become available.
+Once you have officially registered for a course, you will be able to access your course web pages and syllabi by using the same username and password from the student portal site.
+If you are not able to log in using the instructions posted there, contact Jenny Miller (email@example.com or 602.429.4433) for assistance.
 If a syllabus is not posted, it is not yet available and will be posted as soon as it has been received from the instructor.

 If you have other questions related to the student experience, please contact the Office of the Dean of Students: